Project-OtaWilma/OtaWilmaMobile/README.md

 ### Storing of critical data

-If you check the option to autologin in preferences, the app WILL STORE YOUR WILMA LOGIN CREDENTIALS ENCRYPTED WITH AES256.
+If you check the option to autologin in preferences, the app **WILL STORE YOUR WILMA LOGIN CREDENTIALS ENCRYPTED WITH AES256**.
 This SHOULD be safe, but to be safe the user shall check the safe of the code in [EncryptedPreferenceStorage](/app/src/main/java/com/otawilma/mobileclient/EncryptedPreferenceStorage.kt) beforehand.

 ### Storing of noncritical data